Header

 Prog Reviewer

-2 stars When this album first appeared, I wondered what was going on: Steve Howe seemed to have found himself a toadstool in Fairyland!
+2 stars When this album first appeared, I really wondered what was going on.
+Steve Howe seemed to have found himself a toadstool in Fairyland!

-Dutch natives will know what I'm talking about, since the landscape depicted on Roger Dean's cover looks like a faithful reproduction of the 'houses of the dwarfs' in that well-known Dutch theme park, 'De Efteling'.
+Dutch natives will know what I'm talking about, since the landscape depicted on Roger Dean's album cover looks like a faithful reproduction of the 'houses of the dwarves' in well-known Dutch theme park 'De Efteling'.

-Let's face it: three of the conventional (or rather: relatively conventional) songs on this album ('Doors of Sleep', 'Australia' and 'Will o' the Wisp') are an awful, tuneless sludge, and they're not helped in any way by Steve's shaky vocals and dreadful, meaningless lyrics.
-As a Yes fan I originally did my best to find some redeeming features (on 'Will o' the wisp' there's a charming moment where Steve plays mellotron-accompanied guitar) but it just wouldn't work.
+But let's just face it: three of (relatively) conventional songs on this album ('Doors of Sleep', 'Australia' and 'Will o' the Wisp') are an awful, tuneless sludge, and they're not helped in any way by Steve's shaky singing and dreadful lyrics.
+As a Yes fan, I used to try and find redeeming features (on 'Will o' the wisp' there's one brief charming moment when Steve plays mellotron-accompanied guitar!) but it simply didn't work.
 What's weak, remained weak.

-Fuxi's verdict: Yes fans will probably enjoy some of this - but only if they can get it at a bargain price!
+Fuxi's verdict: Yes fans will enjoy some of this - but only if they can get it at a bargain price.

 fuxi | 2/5 |